Welcome to where the streets are literally paved with sand... Isla Holbox - our winter getaway destination!

 Hope you can join us on our winter getaway to Isla Holbox, a super scenic, relaxing island with amazing beaches.
 Visit before this off-the-beaten track island is discovered by the masses & makes it on the tourist track!

 We'll be staying at a highly-rated beachfront hotel called The Beachfront Hotel La Palapa.
-It's ranked #4 on TripAdvisor with a Certificate of Excellence.
+It's ranked #4 overall & #2 Best Value on TripAdvisor with a Certificate of Excellence and 4.5 stars.
 La Palapa is small hotel with just 25 rooms for adults only :) providing a relaxing, quiet environment.
 La Palapa is conveniently located with a short walk into the center of town, but also literally feet away from the white sandy beach and tourquoise water.

-Rooms are ocean view rooms with private balcony, AC, safe, internet, two queen size beds or king bed with a beautiful ocean view.
+Rooms are beachfront with private balcony, AC, safe, internet, two queen size beds or king bed with a beautiful ocean view.
 Every room has bath towels, beach towels, organic bath products, & bottles of water.

 The Beach Bar & Restaurant, set under a cozy beachfront palapa overlooking the Caribbean Sea, serves breakfast, lunch, dinner, snacks and drinks (mango margarita - yes, please!).